 - Marijuana: This plant contains Delta-9-THC (tetrahydrocannabinol), a substance that is toxic to cats, dogs and horses.
-Signs of toxicity include prolonged depression, vomiting, incoordination, sleepiness or excitation, hypersalivaton, dilated pupils, low blood pressure, low body temperature, seizure, coma and occasionally death.
+Signs of toxicity include prolonged depression, vomiting, incoordination, sleepiness or excitation, hypersalivation, dilated pupils, low blood pressure, low body temperature, seizure, coma and occasionally death.

 - Mistletoe: Kissing under the mistletoe is a Christmas tradition, but the plant is toxic to cats, dogs and horses.
 Signs of mistletoe poisoning include gastrointestinal disorders, cardiovascular collapse, labored breathing, slow heartbeat, erratic behavior, and occasionally vomiting, diarrhea, low blood pressure.

-- Rhubarb: Sometimes known as "pie plant", this garden staple is poisonous to cats, dogs and horses.
+- Rhubarb: Sometimes known as 'pie plant', this garden staple is poisonous to cats, dogs and horses.
 Look for kidney failure, tremors and salivation.

 - Tobacco Plant: The scientific name is Nicotiana glauca.
-You probably know that nicotine isn't that great for humans, but its even worse for dogs, cats and horses.
+You probably know that nicotine isn't that great for humans, but it's even worse for dogs, cats and horses.
 Symptoms of tobacco poisoning include hyperexcitability then depression, vomiting, incoordination and paralysis.
 Death can occur.